saturn77/magnet/README.md

 ## "Magnet and Magnet-GUI" Crates

-An Example Real Time Motor Controller GUI using the slint-ui framework and the crossbeam library of rust / magnet crate to provide background threading.
+An Example Real Time Motor Controller GUI using the slint-ui framework.

 The slint-ui design languageis used to construct a modern looking GUI using appropriately themed colors and fonts and structured layout.

 This crate is intended to provide a good starting point or template for real time embedded communications and control.
 Overall this repos has the following features and goals: